How to Add Custom Styles to the WordPress Classic Editor

 add_action( 'init', 'myprefix_theme_add_editor_styles' );

-If you are working with someone else’s theme then you will need to add this in your child theme, just be sure to give it a unique name so it doesn’t conflict with your parent theme or if your parent theme already has a CSS file for the editor you can actually copy it and paste it in your child theme (without adding the PHP code above) then add your new CSS because WordPress will check the child theme first before loading the parent theme’s editor CSS file and if it locates it it will load it from the child theme instead.
+If you’re working with someone else’s theme, you’ll need to add this to your child theme.
+Make sure to give it a unique name to avoid conflicts with the parent theme.
+Alternatively, if the parent theme already includes a CSS file for the editor, you can simply copy that file into your child theme (without needing the PHP code mentioned above).
+Then, you can add your custom CSS.
+WordPress will prioritize the child theme’s CSS file over the parent theme’s, so it will load the editor styles from the child theme first.

-Add Custom Styles to the WordPress Visual Editor With a Nice Plugin
+Add Custom Styles to the Classic Editor With a Plugin

 If you don’t have time to play around with code, or you can’t fathom figuring it out yourself, there’s good news.
 There is a plugin that lets you complete exactly what we just did above without having to screw around with the code.